RMLio/RMLStreamer/docker/README.md

 ## 3.1 Scenario 1: read from file, write to file

 This is the most basic scenario.
-The RMLStreamer reads data from file(s) and writes RDF to an output file or directory.
+RMLStreamer reads data from file(s) and writes RDF to an output file or directory.

 We will use the example from the `scenario-1` folder.
 The input file `input.json` contains some data about two persons: